-GENERAL APPEARANCE The Alaskan Klee Kai is a small version of the Alaskan Husky, with a wedge-shaped head featuring a striking masked face, prick ears, and a double coat.
-The length of body is just slightly longer than the height.
-The tail is well-furred and curls over the back or to either side when the dog is alert or moving.
-The appearance of the Alaskan Klee Kai reflects the breed's Northern heritage.
-CHARACTERISTICS The most distinctive characteristic of the Alaskan Klee Kai is the facial mask, which must be clearly visible due to contrasting colors.
+The most distinctive characteristic of the Alaskan Klee Kai is the facial mask, which must be clearly visible due to contrasting colors.
 The full face mask is the most desirable.
 The Alaskan Klee Kai is very curious, active, quick and agile.
-His loyalty and alertness makes the Alaskan Klee Kai an excellent watchdog, which may be territorial despite his small size.
+His loyalty and alertness make the Alaskan Klee Kai an excellent watchdog, who may be territorial despite his small size.
 While affectionate with family members, the Alaskan Klee Kai is reserved and cautious with strangers and in unfamiliar situations.
-HEAD - The head is clean, free of wrinkles, proportionate to the size of the body, with a moderate stop.
-When viewed from the top or side, the skull and muzzle taper toward the nose to form a broad-based wedge shape.
-SKULL - The skull is slightly rounded and somewhat broad, tapering gradually from the widest point to the eyes.